 - Cherries, Grapes, Tomatoes, Bananas and Apples (no seeds)

 - Broccoli and Cauliflower (stems, leaves and flowers)

 Its rich vitamin content will give your girls a healthy boost that may help them lay even more delicious and nutritious eggs.
-Another exciting side effect of feeding your chickens leeks is that its sulphuric content will help their bodies repel pests like lice, mites and worms.
+Another interesting side effect of feeding your chickens leeks is its sulphuric content will help their bodies repel pests like lice, mites and worms.